graysonarts/writing/august2015/draft.md

 Her home is a small estate along the water in Silicon Valley.
 She always found it strange they continue to call it this even after "The Fall".
 It's now home to NewTek International Holdings, Ltd.  Her house is a company house, designed to look like an antebellum planation house.
 Some tech millionaire originally built it, romanticizing the "old south".
 He was single, had started a number of companies that NewTek eventually bought or stole.

-The estate lawn is maintained by a set of small robots that swarm the gounds every morning, weeding, watering, and trimming the plant life to keep it perfect.
+The estate lawn is maintained by a set of small robots that swarm the grounds every morning, weeding, watering, and trimming the plant life to keep it perfect.
 This is required for all company-owned homes.

 The inside of the house has been retrofitted with all of the latest technology.
 She barely needs to touch anything during the course of her day.
 She stands, pacing in her kitchen.
 Her face etched deep with worry.

 There is a bang outside, and she jumps out of her skin, letting out a small yelp.
-"It was just an animal, Vienne, pull it together."  she says to herself.
+"It was just an animal, Vienne, pull it together,"  she says to herself.

 Simon enters from the hallway, a towel wrapped around his waist.
 His chest is defined with a light dusting of dark hair across it.
 "Everything okay, Madame?"